 - Warm baths and a heating pad can help relax pelvic muscles, reducing cramping and pain.

-- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, others), can help ease painful menstrual cramps.
+- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), can help ease painful menstrual cramps.

 - Regular exercise may help improve symptoms.

 Some women report relief from endometriosis pain after acupuncture treatment.
 However, research is sparse on this — or any other — alternative treatment for endometriosis.
 If you're interested in pursuing this therapy in the hope that it could help you, ask your doctor to recommend a reputable acupuncturist.
 Check with your insurance company to see if the expense will be covered.

 If you're dealing with endometriosis or its complications, you may want to consider joining a support group for women with endometriosis or fertility problems.
 Sometimes it helps simply to talk to other women who can relate to your feelings and experiences.
 If you can't find a support group in your community, look for one on the internet.

 Your first appointment will likely be with either your primary care physician or a gynecologist.
 If you're seeking treatment for infertility, you may be referred to a doctor who specializes in reproductive hormones and optimizing fertility (reproductive endocrinologist).

 Because appointments can be brief, and it can be difficult to remember everything you want to discuss, it's a good idea to prepare in advance of your appointment.

 What you can do